Wilson loops with neural networks: Applications and results

 The resulting picture is shown in Fig.~\ref{fig:path_visualization_ground_state} for two quark-antiquark separations, $r=3$ and $r=7$.
 In both cases, the neural-network-optimized Wilson line is several lattice spacings thick.
 The contribution of link variables for paths that are farther away from the central straight line decreases gradually, indicating a radial decay of the gluon dynamics.
 The learned structure resembles a flux tube, where gluonic energy is concentrated in a cylinder around the separation axis.
 Additionally, the flux tube appears to have a rotational symmetry around the separation axis and a reflection symmetry around the center of the separation.
 This is expected since the ground state $\Sigma_g^+$ is defined by those quantum numbers.

 Now we repeat the procedure for the excited state.
-At this stage, we focus on a neural network with one linear layer and one convolutional layer, as deeper networks were too memory-demanding.
+At this stage, we focus on a neural network with one linear layer and one convolutional layer, as deeper networks were too memory demanding.
 A more efficient algorithm is to be developed in future studies.

 In contrast to the single-state network, the excited-state neural network has multiple outputs, where the correct sum of those outputs generates the corresponding state.
 The correct weights for each output are not initially known, and a measurement over the lattice ensemble is required to perform the GEVP.
 We perform the measurement of the correlation matrix and use the generalized eigenvalue $v_n(t,t_0)$ as the coefficient vector for the final sum.